-I was convinced back last year sometime that I could not take Christian back to Vanderbilt, at least not to the plastic surgery department, and I'll explain that in a minute.
+I was convinced back last year sometime that I could not take Christian back there, at least not to the plastic surgery department, and I'll explain that in a minute.
 We still see gastroenterology there, because hey, how can you mess up replacing a Mic-Key button?
 We still see the Neonatal Follow-up Clinic because they are really nice, knowledgeable, and willing to help get Christian services when he needs them.
 But as far as plastic surgery goes - No way, Jose'!
 You can't make me take him back, I won't do, I refuse, NUH-UH!
 So let me explain why.

 Back last year when Christian was about 4 months old, we visited plastics for a follow up to a CT Scan.
 The scan was just to double check a surgery closure from his surgery the previous month and ensure that it wasn't infected under the skin next to his absent skull (I don't think I even have to explain why that sounds dangerous).
 So when we went to the doctor to hear the results of the CT, the doctor begins to tell me that Christian has Craniosynotosis, a fairly rare birth defect that has NOTHING to do with his very rare cleft (red flag number 1- what are the chances he has two totally unrelated and very rare birth defects?
 Should I be playing the lottery?) and that we needed to do surgery or his head would begin to grow funny (red flag number 2 - shouldn't his head be growing funny now if he already has it?)
 AND we had to do the surgery in the next three months or Christian would have brain damage (red flag number 3 - so in the next 3 months he's going to go from a perfectly cognitively functioning infant to brain damaged?).
 He then begin to explain that the procedure to correct this included cutting open Christian's skull from ear to ear, moving the skull to where it should be, and reattaching it with metal screws and wires, some of which he would have for the rest of his life.
 A neurosurgeon would be joining in the operation because this was a neurosurgery (red flag number 4 - shouldn't we have a neurosurgeon look at Christian before we actually do the surgery?).
 He said we would wait a few more months and check it again, because he wasn't completely sure.
 So we went back 2 or 3 months later.
 The doctor walked him, pulled up the old CT scans from a few months ago, gave them a 20 second look over, walked over to Christian and ran his hands over Christian's head for about 10 seconds and said "Yeah, he definitely has craniosynotosis.
 He needs the surgery.
 (Red flag number 5 - What's changed in the last 2/3 months?
 Nothing.
 He looked at the exact same CT scan.)